Q. ARE SUPERMOSS MOSSES ALIVE?

 Q. HOW LONG DOES IT TAKE TO SHIP AN ORDER?

-A. We strive for a same-day shipping service.
-It may take us 1-2 business days to process your order before we ship.
+A. It may take us 3-5 business days to process your order before we ship.
 Naturally, smaller orders ship faster than large ones.
+Wholesale orders can vary in processing time depending on product ordered and availability.

 Q. WHAT DO I DO IF AN ITEM IS OUT OF STOCK?